AdobeDocs/marketo.pt-BR/help/marketo/product-docs/administration/settings/select-your-language-locale-and-time-zone.md

    ![](assets/image2014-9-9-11-3a11-3a18.png)

-Bom trabalho!
+Excelente!
 Seu navegador será atualizado e você deverá ver as alterações refletidas.

 ![](assets/image2014-9-9-11-3a12-3a2.png)